Skip to Content

 23. Ebi Sushi

 Ebi, which is the Japanese word for shrimp, is a staple of Japanese cuisine.
 Ebi sushi contains shrimp that is usually boiled or steamed.
 The shrimp is then butterflied and served over a ball of sushi rice in the nigiri style.
-This is a great sushi option for beginner sushi eaters and preparers as it’s a cooked sushi with mainstream ingredients and it is very simple to prepare.
+This is a great option for beginner sushi eaters and preparers as it’s a cooked sushi with mainstream ingredients, and it is very simple to prepare.

 Check out the following article for a great ebi sushi recipe: Ebi Sushi: What it is and How to Make it